-5. When you pay the full cost for a prescription because you don't have your plan membership card with you call the plan or to look up your plan enrollment information.
+5. When you pay the full cost for a prescription because you don't have your plan membership card with you

+If you do not have your plan membership card with you, you can ask the pharmacy to call the plan or to look up your plan enrollment information.
 However, if the pharmacy cannot get the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.